What is an exoplanet?

 Astronomers use a spectrometer to measure how much the star's lightwaves are shifted due to the wobble, as observed from Earth.

-You may have heard of astronomers on Earth observing a transit of Mercury or Venus, whereby it’s possible to see the silhouette of either of the two inner planets passing across the face of the Sun.
+You may have heard of astronomers on Earth observing a transit of Mercury or transit of Venus, whereby it's possible to see the silhouette of either of the two inner planets passing across the face of the Sun.
 The transit method of exoplanet detection is much the same.
-It involves studying a ‘light curve’ of the host star, and dips in light indicate the potential presence of an orbiting exoplanet.
+It involves studying a 'light curve' of the host star, and dips in light indicate the potential presence of an orbiting exoplanet.

 Transits can be used to detect exoplanets, but can also be used to learn about the exoplanet's size and how long it takes to orbit the star.